I moved to South America a couple weeks ago.

 When I travel to a novel destination, I always look for workout parks or outdoor gyms online.
 And that’s precisely how I found some of the most badass training spots around the world.

-I also recommend checking out random parks in your area.
+I also recommend checking out random parks and playgrounds in your area.
 You’d be surprised how many of them are equipped for war.

 If you’re into lifting iron, check out the gyms in your area.
 Look at pictures of facilities in question, read reviews and pick a good spot to get your workouts in.
 Easy peasy.